 |Matematikk - Multiple integraler|

-We have the 3D-object lying inside the following planes:
+We have the following 3D-object:

 In this application we visualize the computation of the volume of this object by double integration.